 Treatments vary greatly and may include the following:

 In some cases, various supplemental hormones and hormone blockers are also prescribed.
 These may include:

 Birth control pills

 Bromocriptine (which blocks prolactin in the hypothalamus)

 Supplemental hormones and hormone blockers may have side effects.
-In addition, the risks and benefits of such treatment should be carefully discussed with your healthcare provider.
+Talk with your provider about the risks and benefits of such treatment.

 One cause of noncyclic breast pain is trauma, or a blow to the breast.
 Other causes can include arthritic pain in the chest cavity and in the neck, which radiates down to the breast.